lyjacky11/check-IG-follows/README.md

 - Add a `,` and a new line to each `}` by finding `}` and replacing it with `},\n` using the `Extended` search mode.
 - Add a set of `{` `}` braces as the root JSON element at the top and bottom of the file.
 - Add a JSON property called `users:` under the root element and then a set of `[` `]` braces around the main content.
-- Remove extra text at intervals of 100 (ex.
-100th username, 200th username, etc.)
+- Remove the extra text at intervals of 100 users (ex.
+100th username, 200th username, etc.).
 - Remove the numbers by finding `^\d+[:]` and replacing it with a blank string using the `Regular expression` search mode.
 - Optional: Tab the JSON file until it has the correct indentation.

-4. Validate the JSON files by using the online [JSON Formatter](https://jsonformatter.curiousconcept.com/).
+4. Validate the JSON files using the online [JSON Formatter](https://jsonformatter.curiousconcept.com/).

 5. Use an online [JSON to CSV Converter](https://www.convertcsv.com/json-to-csv.htm) and convert the files to CSV or Excel format.

-Optional: Merge both Excel files into one spreadsheet and format the spreadsheet into a readable format.
+Optional: Merge the separate Excel files into one spreadsheet and format the spreadsheet into a readable format.